awps/smk-sidebar-generator/README.md

 ##Custom Sidebars Generator
 This plugin generates as many sidebars as you need.
 Then allows you to place them on any page you wish.
-This is a modified version of "Sidebars Generator" plugin by Kyle Getson. http://wordpress.org/extend/plugins/sidebar-generator/
+This is a modified version of "Sidebar Generator" plugin by Kyle Getson. http://wordpress.org/extend/plugins/sidebar-generator/
 * Current version : **1.0.3**
 * Last edit : May 08, 2013 18:49
 * Author : Smartik - http://smartik.ws/
-* Credits : This plugin was originally created by Kyle Getson - http://www.kylegetson.com/
+* Credits : This is a modified version of "Sidebar Generator" plugin by Kyle Getson. - http://www.kylegetson.com/

+**Note:** This is not a plugin, it's a piece of code for theme developers.

 ##How to use
 **Include `class.SidebarGenerator.php` in `functions.php`**